 For further model evaluation, we use a variety of sources, including data from meteorological stations and satellites, as well as reanalysis products.
-Table 3 summarises information about the variables used from each database.
+Table 3 summarises information about the meteorological variables used from each database.
 Precipitation data are obtained from the Tropical Rainfall Measuring Mission 3B42-version 7 (TRMM; Huffman et al., 2007).
 Temperature data are sourced from the Climatic Research Unit version TS4.03 (CRU; Harris et al., 2020).
-For circulation dynamics, we use data derived from the ECMWF (European Centre for Medium-Range Weather Forecasts) Reanalysis version 5 (ERA5; Hersbach et al., 2020).
+For circulation dynamics, we use ERA5 data (Hersbach et al., 2020).
 CRU data is exclusively based on in situ observations, while TRMM data originates from satellite observations.

-250 As mentioned above, ERA5 reanalysis data is derived from a combination of in situ measurements and satellite observations assimilated in a Numerical Weather Prediction model simulation.
+As mentioned above, ERA5 reanalysis data is derived from a combination of in situ measurements and satellite observations assimilated in a Numerical Weather Prediction model simulation.
 By using multiple sources of observational data (in situ and satellite) as well as reanalysis estimates, we are able to quantify and account for uncertainties in parameter estimates (precipitation (Pr), wind field (U,V, and W), and 2 m surface temperature (T)).
 This is particularly relevant for Africa due to the limited availability of in situ measurements and the complexity of the regional climate.